microsoft/msphpsql/README.md

+**This branch has been archived at January 2017 and will not be updated.**

 # Microsoft Drivers for PHP for SQL Server

 **Welcome to the Microsoft Drivers for PHP for SQL Server PHP 7 Linux**